Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Results and Discussions

 It can be analyzed that on small datasets, the attacks with RoBERTa are predicting wrong with less probability when compared to the BERT model.
-The effect of BERT model is more than other two models.
-When comparing both datasets, the RoBERTa model was less attacked in the sample example sentence compared to other models in both datasets as shown in the table~\ref{tab:comparison_dataset}.
+The effect of the BERT model is greater than that of the other two models.
+When comparing both datasets, the RoBERTa model was less attacked in the sample example sentence compared to other models in both datasets, as shown in the table~\ref{tab:comparison_dataset}.